-The argument proposed here can be illustrated with a few examples, some visual and others based on an analysis of events and their erasure from history.
-It can also be illustrated by the construction of environments of memory and the establishment battle, sometimes to the point of complete destruction, encountered occasionally by these environments at the hand of the sites of memory and their institutions.

-The examples I will touch upon include:

-The Holocaust of North African Jewry – the violent erasure of the memory of the Jews of Arab lands from curriculum materials in the State of Israel.

-The kidnapping of children from Yemen, the Near East, and the Balkans, and the war by the establishment and its mobilized forces, primarily academics, members of the hegemony, in this environment of memory.
+Now we turn to the analysis of the three proposed cases: the part played by North African Jews in the Holocaust, the kidnapping of children from Yemen, the Near East, and the Balkans, and the analysis of the seminal works of Ella Shohat and Meir Gal.

-The seminal work of Ella Shohat, Forbidden Reminiscences, which bore the Hebrew subtitle “Toward Multicultural Thinking,” and the way in which she analyzes both the discourse and the texts that underlay the erasure of the environments of memory of Jews from Arab countries, as well as their removal from the Israeli sites of memory; and the visual work of Meir Gal, “Nine Out of Four Hundred (The West and the Rest),” which describes the erasure of the history of emigres from Arab countries from the school system.

-The Holocaust of Jewish African Jewry
+The ‘Holocaust of North African Jewry’

 The sites of memory in Israel have all been framed through a Eurocentric Jewish lens; at its center stand support structures that do not necessarily present an actual portrayal of social reality: 1.
 Ashkenazi Zionism, which is not identical with the “love of Zion” more commonly found among Jews from Arab countries; 2.
 The Ashkenazi Jewish male—the sabra, “salt of the earth,” the “Israelis”; 3. the total negation of Arab identity and its framing as inferior.
-Those sites are given over almost completely to state control, since they represent the guiding light of the Israeli elite.
+Those sites are almost completely under state control, since they represent the guiding light of the Israeli elite.
 They also set the central tone of Israeli sites of memory—the school system, ceremonies, language, music, and more.